 How Are Ventricular Septal Defects Diagnosed?

-cardiologist, a doctor who specializes in diagnosing and treating childhood
+referred to a pediatric cardiologist, a doctor who specializes in

-The cardiologist will do an exam and take your child's medical history.
-If a VSD
+The cardiologist will do a physical exam and take a medical history, asking you

-a picture of the heart and surrounding organs
+a chest X-ray, which produces a picture of the heart and surrounding

-a record of the heart's electrical activity.
-This is often the primary tool used to
+to produce a picture of the heart.
+This is often the primary tool used to diagnose

-a cardiac catheterization: this provides information about the heart's structures
+a cardiac catheterization, which provides information about the

 How Are Ventricular Septal Defects Treated?

-VSD.
-A child with a small defect that causes no symptoms may only need to visit a
+A kid or teen with a small defect that causes no symptoms might simply need to

-cardiologist regularly to make sure that there are no other problems.
+visit a pediatric cardiologist regularly to make sure there are no problems.
+Most

-Kids with medium to large VSDs likely will take prescription medicines to aid circulation
+Teens with medium to large VSDs likely will take prescription medicines to aid

-and help the heart work more efficiently.
-Medicines alone, however, will not close
+circulation and help the heart work more efficiently.
+Medicines alone won't close